 Never underestimate the value of performing, whether at home for family and friends, or in a ‘proper’ venue with a stage and lights.
 Performing for others, and the ability to get up and do it, is an important life skill as it builds confidence and self-reliance – and not just in the sphere of movement.
 The rush of adrenaline that comes with performing often encourages you to ‘raise your game’ and play better, and interesting things can happen to your body when moving before an audience, which may not occur during practice.
 As a dancer, of whatever level, it is crucial in one’s development to experience the difference between practice and performance, to put your dance ‘out there’ and offer it up to other people for scrutiny.
 Performing endorses all those lonely hours we spend practicing, and reminds us that dance is for sharing.
 It is important for students to see each other perform too: watching others in your peer group can be a useful benchmarking exercise, allowing you to measure your own efforts against those of others.
 If you see more advanced students perform, you will feel inspired and keen to progress.

 Imagine an auditorium packed with people, a professional set and lighting, upbeat music and glitzy costumes, talented dancers of all ages and abilities and you get the highlight of our year, our annual dance recital.
 This annual extravaganza is steeped in tradition and has become a much- anticipated community and family event.
 Students engage in their classes the first half of the year to learn and master skills.
 The second half of the season goals are set, costumes and music are chosen, and fun choreography is taught to each class in order to entertain and showcase their talents for family and friends.
-Director, Brenda Brosnihan has produced nearly 40 shows, and each is a carefully planned and crafted theatrical experience for both performers and the audience.
+Director, Brenda Brosnihan is celebrating her 40th show this May.
+She delights in the carefully planned and crafted theatrical experience for both performers and the audience.
 Brenda uses her incredible team of instructors whom all do their part to contribute expertise, variety and preparedness to their students to make them stage ready.
 The recital is exciting with lots of opportunities, lessons and details.
 To Learn more go to our FAQ page.

 Each year BBS impacts the Autumn Glory Festival with hundreds of performers dancing with a colorful props to upbeat music.
 This visual display is always impressive and fun to watch.
 We perform at the Fireman's parade, the train station (pre parade on Saturday), the Grand Feature Parade and the Western MD tournament of bands.
 With thousands in attendance we often use this platform for "A Cause To Dance", known as our community dance project.
 We choose a local charity to raise awareness/ and or funds.
 Citizens of all ages come to the studio in early fall to learn the parade dance and show their support by marching with us in the parades.
 The cost is approximately $50 which includes a parade tee shirt and prop.
 All students are welcome but not required to participate.